neerajkant1605/localstack/README.md

 # localstack

-# Starch localstack in dockers
+# Start localstack in dockers
 CD to the directory where docker-cmpose file is docker-compose up -d        -- Start services localstack status services  -- Check status